Logo Silver Travellers

 Wherever you are in Malaga’s historic centre, the cathedral is visible almost everywhere.
 The beautiful church owes this mainly to its height: at 84 metres, the tower is the second tallest church tower in Andalusia after that of La Giralda in Seville.
 Construction of Malaga Cathedral began in the early 16th century.
 But construction subsequently took more than 200 years.
 As a result, the end result became an interesting combination of Renaissance and Baroque styles.
 You can see these different styles especially on the outside.
 Incidentally, the church was never finally finished due to lack of money.

 On the inside, the cathedral is no less interesting.
-There are many chapels, each with its own meaning.
-In some are beautiful old altars from the 16th and 17th centuries.
-Also impressive is the chancel, carved entirely of wood, consisting of no fewer than 58 statues.
+There are many chapels, each with its own significance.
+Some contain beautifully old altars from the 16th and 17th centuries.
+Also impressive is the chancel, carved entirely of wood, consisting of no less than 58 statues.
 Furthermore, the organ from the late 19th century is worth a mention.
 Experts say the 4,000 pipes produce a fantastic sound.
 You will find the historic building at the cosy but somewhat touristy Plaza del Obispo.

 Cathedral